How To Buy A Home In Minnesota And Wisconsin

 When you find a home you love, it’s time to make an offer.
 You can choose to offer the asking price or an amount higher or lower than the list price.
 Your agent will be invaluable during this time and can assist you in determining what to offer based on a number of factors including the market value of the home, days on the market, and competition as well as help to navigate any ensuing negotiations.

 After your offer on a home has been accepted the escrow process begins.
-While you’re busy packing your belongings and getting excited about all the wonderful things you’ll do in your new home, your agent will be hard at work on your behalf.
-Counselor Realtors® work with your mortgage broker, appraiser, home inspectors, title company, and closers to make sure all the conditions in the purchase contract are met and that the home is in good standing for you.
+While you’re busy packing your belongings and getting excited about all the wonderful things you’ll do in your new home, your agent will be hard at work on your behalf. eXp REALTORs® work with your mortgage broker, appraiser, home inspectors, title company, and closers to make sure all the conditions in the purchase contract are met and that the home is in good standing for you.

 Appraisal, Inspection, & Lending